naturalis/puppet-orchid/README.md

 ## Requirements

+**Note: on a fresh Ubuntu 14.04 LTS the HTTPS certificates may have gone out of sync with those of puppetlabs.
+Resolve this by doing an `apt-get install ca-certificates` and restarting.**

 This Puppet module was prepared for Ubuntu servers and was tested on Ubuntu 14.04.
 First install Puppet and the required puppet modules as root: